Arkanii/PayTop-TT/README.md

 $ make start
 ```

-And all is started for you ! :tada:
+And all is started and opened for you ! :tada:

 ## How to open ... ?